khalti/docs.khalti.com/content/checkout/diy-ebanking.md

 #
 #### Data Retrival
-If transaction is initated, then user interacts with ebanking system.
-Now after transaction is completed getting success or failure response is tricky.
+Once transaction is initated, user interacts with ebanking system.
+After transaction is completed getting success or failure response is tricky.
 There are different ways based on different `source`.

 **Android**